rolandsalvador/activedirectory/README.md

 <h2>Walkthrough</h2>

 <h3>1.
 Setting up the virtual machines</h3>
-The domain controller (DC) is a Windows Server 2019 machine.
+The domain controller is a Windows Server 2019 machine.
 Two NICs are configured on it, one NAT for internet connection, and one internal for VMnet0.
 <br />
 <br />
 <img src="https://i.imgur.com/GngsHag.png"/>